 Optimum Value Engineering can result in a reduced quantity of material used and lower labor costs.
 Using either the complete Optimum Value Engineering system or applying it by components, the building will be improving its energy efficiency and its overall performance.
 Builders and Contractors starting to use this technique might require special training that can result in a decrease in framing speed until they become familiar with the system.
 The main idea behind Optimum Value Engineering is to maximize material usage while still meeting stringent code regulations and structural requirements.

 Optimum Value Engineering Benefits

-The insulation in the exterior wall will be continuous past the partition framing
+- The insulation in the exterior wall will be continued past the partition framing

 Optimum Value Engineering Drawbacks

-Where the Optimized Value Engineering system is used, blocking must be carefully placed to reduce interference with light switches and outlets.
-Also, drywall clips must also be installed in some instances where open corner framing technique is being used.
+- Where the Optimized Value Engineering system is used, blocking must be carefully placed to reduce interference with light switches and outlets.
+Drywall clips must also be installed in some instances where open corner framing technique is being used.

 Optimum Value Engineering Innovations